Nehal Hashmi, sons granted bail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: A judicial magistrate on Saturday granted bail to former Pakistan Muslim League - Nawaz senator Nehal Hashmi and his two sons in a case pertaining to scuffle with police.
+KARACHI: A judicial magistrate granted bail to former Pakistan Muslim League - Nawaz senator Nehal Hashmi and his two sons in a case pertaining to scuffle with police.

 The East district magistrate - XIV ordered Hashmi, his sons Naseer and Ibrahim to submit a surety of Rs20, 000 each in the court, to obtain interim bail.
 During the hearing, a large number of lawyers and PML-N activists were present in the courtroom and they raised slogans against police.